top of page

 Yes.
 Like any other school, if a student fails to meet academic benchmarks, is truant, or has significant behavior issues, a different school environment may be more suitable.
 All policies and procedures are explained in the student handbook.

-Does Pella Hill have special education programs?
+Does Pella Hill have a special education program?

 Is Pella Hill accredited?

-ACSI: https://www.acsi.org/
+ACSI: www.acsi.org

-ICS: impactcs.org
+ICS: www.impactcs.org

 Where can I learn more?

 2. Come to an information meeting.
-RSVP HERE